SAP-archive/cloud-s4-sdk-book/docs/pages/security-setup.md

 ```

 ## Create a New Destination Instance
+In this unit, the file manifest.yml of the application does not include the destination environment variable, pointing to the S/4HANA (mock) server.
+To retrieve the data from the mock server in this setup, we need to create a destination service instance and a new destination in SAP Cloud Platform pointing to the mock server:
 To create a new instance "my-destination" of the destination service, execute the following command in CLI:
 ```
 cf create-service destination lite my-destination
 ```

+To create a new destination endpoint, go to the SAP Cloud Platform Cockpit and on the subaccount level select Connectivity -> Destinations -> New Destination.
+Enter the following parameters and save your destination: <br>
+Name: ErpQueryEndpoint <br>
+Type: HTTP <br>
+URL: <URL of your mock server> <br>
+Proxy Type: Internet <br>
+Authentication: NoAuthentication <br>

 ## Remove Mock of the User and Tenant in Your Deployed Application
 As we will secure our example application with the App Router and the tenant and user information will be provided via the Json Web Token, we need to remove the user variable used for mocking of those parameters.